bugpr0/dl4hc-finalproject/README.md

 The pre-trained GAT model is then fine-tuned on patient medical records with multiple visits, to personalize the medication recommendation for each patient.
 The model can capture not only the direct relationships between medications and symptoms but also the indirect relationships between medications through shared diseases or symptoms.
 As part of this course project work, we would like to reproduce the results which were published by the above mentioned authors in their original paper.

 ## Requirements
-Below mentioned libraries are required to train and fine-tune G-Bert.
+Below mentioned libraries are required to pre-train and fine-tune G-Bert.

 - pytorch>=0.4
 - python>=3.5